-- 8.1 Since the 2013/14 financial year, local government has been able to retain 50% of the growth in the local business rates income to support services.
+8.1 Since the 2013/14 financial year, local government has been able to retain 50% of the growth in the local business rates income to support services.
 As part of a manifesto commitment, the Government pledged to allow Councils more control locally over their finances, and as part of this began to plan for an eventual system of 100% local retention of business rates growth.
 In exchange for this, Councils would have to forgo certain grants received from Central Government.
-Following the snap General Election in 2017 and a period of uncertainty around the new Business Rates Retention Scheme, MHCLG (as was) had previously confirmed a local 75% share from April 2020, however these potential changes continue to slip, and we are still no closer to having a revised scheme. - 8.2 The income from the current system is shared based on 50% being returned to Central Government, 40% being retained by Swale with 10% going to the County.
-However, while technically Swale's share is projected to be around £23.3m after the tariff and levy payments are made the net income to Swale reduces to around £10.1m for 2023/24 and just over £10.7m for 2024/25. - 8.3 The draft budget position for 2024/25 includes the proposal to maximise the use of the Business Rates Growth Fund element of the business rates pool as the annual
+Following the snap General Election in 2017 and a period of uncertainty around the new Business Rates Retention Scheme, MHCLG (as was) had previously confirmed a local 75% share from April 2020, however these potential changes continue to slip, and we are still no closer to having a revised scheme.

-- contributions from this element of the pool can be used to support existing council expenditure. - 8.4 We still do not know the timing of the business rates reset, and while we anticipate this will have a negative impact for Swale, we would expect some form of transitional grant relief which again at the current stage is unknown, so this issue continues to be monitored until we have greater clarity.
+- 8.2 The income from the current system is shared based on 50% being returned to Central Government, 40% being retained by Swale with 10% going to the County.
+However, while technically Swale's share is projected to be around £23.3m after the tariff and levy payments are made the net income to Swale reduces to around £10.1m for 2023/24 and just over £11.7m for 2024/25.
+Business Rates growth has now been built into the base budget, creating this increase, but this does create a greater risk when Business Rates reset finally takes place. - 8.3 The draft budget position for 2024/25 includes the proposal to maximise the use of the Business Rates Growth Fund element of the business rates pool as the annual contributions from this element of the pool can be used to support existing council expenditure. - 8.4 We still do not know the timing of the business rates reset, and while we anticipate this will have a negative impact for Swale, we would expect some form of transitional grant relief which again at the current stage is unknown, so this issue continues to be monitored until we have greater clarity.